ska-telescope/ansible-playbooks/docs/src/index.rst

 ..
 This project most likely has it's own README.
 We include it here.

+This is the README that you can also find on the `Gitlab repository <https://gitlab.com/ska-telescope/ansible-playbooks>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Readme

    ../../README